kingTM83/ROS2/BASICS.md

   - ```ros2 topic pub``` : Allows you to publish something to the topic.

 Again, do not hesitate to dig more with the ```-h``` parameter.
 This is one of the most useful part, so really important to understand topics.

+## Service

+Basically, this is exactly the same thing than a Topic.
+The only difference is about the model, here this is more like a *call/response model*.
+When someone publish to a service, the subscribers have to **ask** to receive data.

 ## Basic commands